 Juvenile stoneflies, nymphs, are great crawlers due to claws on their outer leg sections.
 They crawl around or on rocks in fast water, searching for food.
 Sometimes, they break loose and get into the stream, becoming easy targets for hungry trout.
 For this reason, fishing a subsurface stonefly and can be a great way to hook a trout.

-Once the stonefly nymphs become adults and begin to deposit their eggs back in the stream, opportunity exists for great fishing – the hatch.
+Once the stonefly nymphs become adults and begin to deposit their eggs back in the stream, an opportunity exists for great fishing – the hatch.
 Stoneflies have two sets of wings that beat independently, so they fly poorly, often crashing into the water, and then get too wet to fly, becoming a yummy meal for trout watching from below.
 They struggle on the surface, causing a feeding frenzy eagerly taken advantage of by the big trout nearby.
 Some will land on the water, some will skitter and they all fall spent after depositing their eggs, completing the stonefly life cycle.

 Fishing opportunities brought on by stoneflies vary: